 Assume they already know

-Interviewers are supposed to ask neutral questions.
+Interviewers are supposed to ask neutral job interview questions.
 But sometimes they don’t need to ask anything to glean protected information from you.

 And that’s just reality, man.
 We can’t ever be perfectly neutral.